eric-czech/data-engineer-challenge/README.md

 *Note:* No googoling solutions for this, we'd much prefer your own approach.

+##Question 3: Cohort Sentiment

-_Question 3: Cohort Sentiment_ - Using Pig, determine the cumulative, net sentiment for each pair of male and female artists that are mentioned by the *same* users.
+Using Pig again, determine the cumulative, net sentiment for each pair of male and female artists that are mentioned by the *same* users.

 An answer to this question should first determine which artists are mentioned by the same users and then for each of those users, determine their "net sentiment" about the pairing.
 For example, _user1_ in the example dataset above mentions both _Miley Cyrus_ and _Garth Brooks_ with a sentiment of 1 (i.e. positive) for each.
 The "net sentiment" for that user about this artist pairing is then 1 + 1 = 2.
 Keep in mind that we only care about pairs containing one male and one female artist though -- so we wouldn't care about the net value for this user in regards to a pairing of say _Elton John_ and _Garth Brooks_, who are both male artists mentioned (by _user1_).